Project Length Custom Length

 An Egyptian representation of a scarabaeus beetle used in jewellery and revered as a symbol of resurrection.

-SCARABEE
+SCARABEE FINISH

 A brilliant iris coating usually over jet glass.